Case Study: Reducing the learning time at leading Pharma company by 90%, whilst maintaining quality and minimising impact on production

 Setting the Scene

 At the start of the biopharmaceutical industry, the skills of the operators were very high because the factories were run by bioprocess engineers and scientists as they developed the institutional capability.
 With the success of mAb products, the number of facilities has significantly increased.
-The resulting demand for operators is increasing while their starting skill level is decreasing.
+The resulting demand for operators is increasing while their starting skill level is decreasing; this company knew they needed to invest in pharma training.

 This leaves the biopharmaceutical industry facing one of its most significant challenges, which is how to take low skilled operators and train them quickly to run sophisticated biopharmaceutical facilities.